pritamk001/ai-data-analyst-pro/README.md

 Data analysts spend **60-80% of their time** on data cleaning and exploratory analysis — before any real insights are generated.
 This is repetitive, time-consuming, and requires technical knowledge that non-technical users simply don't have.

-**AI Data Analyst Pro** eliminates this bottleneck entirely.

-Upload any structured CSV dataset — the tool automatically handles everything from data quality assessment to missing value treatment, outlier detection, correlation analysis, and interactive visualizations — and exports a professional PDF report, all without writing a single line of code.
+AI Data Analyst Pro V2 eliminates this bottleneck entirely — combining automated EDA with Groq LLaMA 3.3 AI to generate plain-English insights, predictions, and recommendations from any CSV dataset.

 ---

 ## 🎯 Key Highlights

 - **Domain-agnostic** — works on any CSV: HR, finance, e-commerce, healthcare, marketing
+- **AI-powered** — Groq LLaMA 3.3-70B generates insights, risk analysis, and predictions
-- **End-to-end pipeline** — raw data in, clean insights out
+- **End-to-end pipeline** — raw data in, clean insights + PDF report out
+- **Natural Language Query** — ask questions about your data in plain English
-- **Session-based cleaning** — all changes persist and reflect across every section
+- **Session-based cleaning** — all transformations persist across all sections
-- **Production-ready features** — PDF export, data type conversion, downloadable cleaned CSV
-- **Built for real use** — tested on datasets ranging from 1,000 to 500,000+ rows
+- **Professional dark UI** — sidebar navigation, metric cards, interactive charts

 ---